What is your Pricing?

 Unfortunately, life happens and yes, I wouldn't be able to photograph your wedding day if I passed or ended up in the hospital.
 With that said, I've built up a network of close friends that are also professional photographers and know that they would be happy to step in and take care of you.
 I also have a back-up plan that family members can follow in case something tragic were to happen to me.
 If I get sick with a cold, I still work as most professionals do.

 Can we provide you with a "Shot List"?

 My clients trust me and give me the freedom to create a beautiful, curated story told through the eye of my lens.
 Shot Lists tend to hinder the creativity and stop the flow.
 With that said, I meet with my clients before the event and we talk about who we would like to have photographed for family formals.
 This is the only "Shot List" I use as every family is different and comes with special circumstances that I want to be sensitive too.
 I never guarantee a shot or a set of images.

 Can you define your Style?

 I am a fine art, creative romantic portrait photographer that specializes in natural light and film techniques.
-My work is moody, romantic, grainy and mixes editorial with lifestyle.
+My work is romantic, grainy and mixes editorial with candid lifestyle.
 The colors and lines are soft and features a pastel color palette.
 I love photographing my clients sneaking in kisses, holding hands, raw tears of joy or boisterous laughs and telling a curated story of your day through photographs.

 What is a hybrid photographer?